sneezymud/sneezymud-docker/README.md

 4. **Restart the game container** to load the new configuration

 The game will automatically use the configuration file when it starts.

-If no `discord.cfg` file is present, Discord features are disabled.
+> [!IMPORTANT]
+> In production mode, the `discord.cfg` file **must exist** or the container will fail to start.
+If you don't want Discord notifications, simply create an empty file (`touch discord.cfg`) or copy the example file without adding webhook URLs.

 ## Automated Backup System